List of discontinued x86 instructions: SSE5 derived instructions

-SSE5 was a proposed SSE extension by AMD.
+SSE5 was a proposed SSE extension by AMD, using a new "DREX" instruction encoding to add support for new 3-operand and 4-operand instructions to SSE.
 The bundle did not include the full set of Intel's SSE4 instructions, making it a competitor to SSE4 rather than a successor.

-AMD chose not to implement SSE5 as originally proposed, however, derived SSE extensions were introduced.
+AMD chose not to implement SSE5 as originally proposed − it was instead reworked into FMA4 and XOP, which provided similar functionality but with a quite different instruction encoding − using the VEX prefix for the FMA4 instructions and the new VEX-like XOP prefix for most of the remaining instructions.

-XOP
+XOP instructions

-Introduced with the bulldozer processor core, removed again from Zen (microarchitecture) onward.
+Introduced with the Bulldozer processor core, removed again from Zen (microarchitecture) onward.